What’s an hour to a single second? What’s a year to a day?

 Only it couldn’t be Ellen’s brother.
 He was dead.

 And even if he hadn’t been, this boy was exactly like Jinghua remembered him.

 Wide eyed, shorter than four feet, and five-years-old.

 Jinghua stood there for a long time, and this impossible boy looked back at her.
 And then, very quietly, he said ‘I’ve had an accident with Ellen’.

-Jinghua turned and ran.
-She left a series of detailed posts on the Spirit Box Radio forums, which I’ve summarised for you now, but the actual posts themselves are far longer and more detailed, totalling some ten thousand words.
+Afterwards, she left a series of detailed posts on the Spirit Box Radio forums, which I’ve summarised for you now, but the actual posts themselves are far longer and more detailed, totalling some ten thousand words.

-It’s funny; usually I’d know right away which tray a letter belonged in without having to open it, but when this one came in it was like, well, it wasn’t like it was screaming at me, it being a small piece of paper folded and neatly sealed into an envelope, and letters don’t scream.
+It’s funny; usually I’d know right away which tray a letter belonged in without having to open it, but when this one came in it was like, well, it was like it was screaming at me, it being a small piece of paper folded, neatly sealed into an envelope, and letters don’t scream.

-And it wasn’t screaming.
+And it wasn’t/actually screaming.
 But in a lot of ways it felt like it was.
 And no matter what I did I couldn’t make myself put it down.
 I wanted to open it so badly, I couldn’t understand it.